-Also possibility of arrival in Paris airports Charles de Gaulle in the North and Orly in the South are served by a large number of scheduled and low cost airlines.
-They are connected with Paris by metro and bus services.
+Another option is to arrive at the Paris airports of Charles de Gaulle in the North or Orly in the South.
+Both are served by a number of scheduled and low cost airlines, and well-connected to Paris by metro or bus.
 From Paris you can take a train to Le Puy-en-Velay (via Saint-Etienne), see below.

-From Paris to Le Puy-en-Velay (approx. 6h - 540 km/336 mi).
-Acces to driving routes see the website ViaMichelin.
+From Paris to Le Puy-en-Velay (approx. 6hrs - 540 km/336 mi).
+Access to driving itineraries on ViaMichelin.

-You can also take a regular shuttle bus "Compostela" at the end of your trip to reach a train station or to travel back to the starting point (more information on request).
+You can also take the regular "Compostela" shuttle bus at the end of your trip, to reach a train station or travel back to the starting point (more information on request).